Pinoy Big Brother: Teen Edition Plus: The Big Reunion

-While the season technically ends in the finale on Day 77, the housemates actually returned to the House even after the announcement of winners.
+While the season technically ended with the finale on Day 77, the housemates actually returned to the House even after the announcement of winners.
 They were visited by Nicole's father, Robi's younger brother, Beauty's father, and Ejay's half-siblings.

 On the day after Day 77 (June 8, 2008), a "Big Reunion" was held, in which the final four were joined by the hosts and were reunited with the other housemates, House Players Mikan and Shy and the Guardians.
 All moments that happened during the season were also revisited, such as funny moments, tense and sad moments, and kilig (love-inspiring) moments.